 Lovehoney BASICS Beaded Anal Prober with Finger Loop

 I bought this as I was curious to try anal play.
-The prober looked fairly good for beginners, and has a loop for easy handling.
+The prober looked fairly good for beginner and has a loop for easy handling.
 I thought the beaded texture would be more stimulating than straight sides.

 In use, I found it inserted easily enough with some lube, and yes, it is solid, but I didn’t find it uncomfortable as a beginner.
 My issue was more that it slides back out too easily, so you constantly need to hold it.
 This makes solo play a bit trickier if you want to stimulate other areas at the same time.

 I liked it enough to want to experiment with other anal toys, and it is made of skin-safe rubber.
 Get your BASICS Beaded Anal Prober from Lovehoney for only £9.99.

 Amethyst Glass Butt Plug

 This is a stunning piece of glass.
 Do not be fooled by its apparent small size.
 It is a weighty butt plug, and the 4.75 inch circumference is definitely not for a newbie to anal play.

 I have used a couple of small butt plugs and some basic anal beads, and the circumference on this plug definitely stretches me.